SteeltoeOSS/Documentation/guides/get-to-know-steeltoe/exercise4.md

 ---

-## Use Spring Config client
+## Use Spring Cloud Config Server client

-Open "Program.cs" and register a Spring Config client in the application builder.
+Open "Program.cs" and register a configuration provider for Spring Config Server client in the application builder.

 ```csharp
 using Steeltoe.Extensions.Configuration.ConfigServer;